PatrickPro/YOURLS-Device-Details-pdo-fix/README.md

 # Device Details [![Listed in Awesome YOURLS!](https://img.shields.io/badge/Awesome-YOURLS-C5A3BE)](https://github.com/YOURLS/awesome-yourls/)

+**Fixed only Version 1**

 A plugin to display information about each click, based on Tacoded's IP Click Details. <br>
 Requires Your Own URL Shortener ([YOURLS](https://yourls.org)) `v1.9.2` and above.

+## Fork Information

+This repository is a fork of the original [YOURLS Device Details](https://github.com/SachinSAgrawal/YOURLS-Device-Details) plugin by Sachin Agrawal.
+The primary purpose of this fork is to fix database method compatibility with YOURLS versions 1.7.3 and newer by replacing deprecated calls with PDO-based queries.
+This was quickly coded with ChatGPT-Codex.

 ## Usage